 When betting, don’t just take the first line you come across.
 Betting is buying, and you should carefully consider all of your options; spreads can differ slightly from book to book.
-If you’re hesitant to take Michigan -7, another sportsbook might offer Michigan -6.5.
+If you’re hesitant to take Notre Dame -7, another sportsbook might offer Notre Dame -6.5.

 Timing is also key.
-Books often release initial lines to get people to bet a certain way (example, LSU -12.5 vs Oklahoma).
-This huge spread will get initial bettors to take Oklahoma (+12.5) and the line might move in favor of LSU (to -10 or so).
+Books often release initial lines to get people to bet a certain way (example, Alabama -19.5 vs Notre Dame).
+This huge spread will get initial bettors to take Notre Dame (+19.5) and the line might move in favor of Alabama (to -18.5 or so).
 You’ll want to monitor lines multiple times a day until it, a) stays consistent or, b) gives you the best odds.
 This is the case with both spreads and over/under totals.

 For the 2022-23 bowl season there will be 42 games played, not including the National Championship.

 Bowl game matchups fall into place following the conclusion of each conference championship game, as they are dependent on conference finishes.